top of page

 Thesis: A Global Analysis of Synthetic Genetic Interactions & A Genetic Analysis of Muscle Arm Development in Caenorhabditis elegans

-Alex was a first-author on Roy Lab papers published in the Journal of Biology and Development, and made important contributions as co-author on a paper published in Developmental Cell.
+About: Alex was a first-author on Roy Lab papers published in the Journal of Biology and Development, and made important contributions as co-author on a paper published in Developmental Cell.

 Current Position: Professor, University of Massachusetts